Prisoner functionaries: Domination and terror

+Functioning

 Prisoner functionaries could often help other prisoners by getting them into better barracks or assigned to lighter work.
 On occasion, the functionaries could effect other prisoners' removal from transport lists or even secure new identities in order to protect them from persecution.
 This assistance was generally limited to the prisoners in the functionary's own group (fellow citizens or political comrades).
 The prisoner functionaries were in a precarious hierarchy between their fellow inmates and the SS.
 This situation was intentionally created, as revealed in a speech by Heinrich Himmler.

 In National Socialism's racial ideology, some races were "superior" and others "inferior".
 Similarly, the SS sometimes had racial criteria for the prisoner functionaries; one sometimes had to be racially "superior" to be a functionary.
 The group category was also sometimes a factor.
 A knowledge of foreign languages was also advantageous, particularly as the international population of the camps increased, and because the SS preferred a certain level of education.

 An eager prisoner functionary could have a camp "career" as an SS favorite and be promoted from Kapo to Oberkapo and eventually to Lagerältester, but could also just as easily run afoul of the SS and be sent to the gas chambers.